 - Eat a snack each time you take a drink of water.
 This will keep your energy and your spirits high.

-- Break in your shoes BEFORE your hiking trip in the Grand Canyon.
-Nothing ruins a wonderful day of exploration like soar and blistered feet.
+- Break in your shoes BEFORE your hiking trip in Grand Canyon.
+Nothing ruins a wonderful day of exploration like sore and blistered feet.

 - Plan your hike ahead of time, and be sure to allocate enough time for the hike out.
 The National Park Service recommends planning 1/3 of your time for the descent, and 2/3 of your time for the hike out.